 Tips!
 The best wine for cheese fondue is a usually a white wine with good acidity, such as Grüner Veltliner.

 Soft and creamy cheeses are usually white on the outside due to the natural white mold.
 This cheese type tends to be creamy with a delicate buttery, sometimes pungent, flavor.
 These cheeses are best paired with wines that have good acidity to cut through the fat, such as sparkling wines and light-bodied white wines.

 Classic wine parings for soft and creamy cheeses are:

-For goat cheeses there is one classic pairing and that is Sauvignon Blanc.
+For goat cheese there is one classic pairing, and that is Sauvignon Blanc.
 The herbaceous character of the wine brings out the nutty and herbal flavors of the cheese.

 Classic wine pairings with goat cheese are:

 Washed-rind cheeses have an orange rind and usually have a very strong and pungent aroma.
 They are usually creamy or semi-soft.
 These stinky cheeses require wines that balance the strong aromas of the cheese.
 Sweet and aromatic white wines are usually a good pairing with washed-rind cheeses.
 Riesling is an excellent wine pairing to this type of cheese because it has both high acidity and a hint of sweetness to balance the richness of the cheese.
 Red wines from the same region where the cheese is made can also be a good pairing.

 Classic wine parings with washed-rind cheeses are: